lgatto/TeachingMaterial/git/2_Remote.md

     $ ls -A

-But where is the `add_nums` directory, you might ask? `add_nums` was the directory that held our local repository but was not a part of it.
+But where is the `weather_analysis` directory, you might ask? `weather_analysis` was the directory that held our local repository but was not a part of it.

 ### Push changes to a remote repository